 And even though I struggled implementing them into my routine at first, all of these little things were really useful to me.
 If you give them a shot, I’m sure they’ll help you too!

-Looking for more tips for a simpler life?
+Looking for more tips to simplify your life?
 I highly recommend looking into this book on Amazon – A Path to Wisdom

 How do you deal with stress in your life?
-If you have any other tricks or if you think I have missed something important, please let me know!
+If you have any other tricks or if you think I have missed something important that helps you simplify your life, please let me know!
 I’ll be happy to add your ideas!

 Let me know what you think of these steps in the comments section below.